The Business water bill explained

 Business Water Bill Charge Types:

-These charges are for the supply of fresh potable water to your business premise.
+These charges are for the supply of fresh potable water to your business premises.
 The water charge will depend on how much water your business uses.
 If your property is unmetered, it will be charged based upon the rateable value of your property – an estimate of water usage.

 These charges are for the removal of used water from your business premises into the sewer system.
 These charges will apply to any premises that have a connection to the sewer system.

 What is the SPID?
 (Supply Point ID)

 The supply point ID (SPID) is a ten-digit code followed by a letter.
 It is used by water suppliers to identify the location of supply to your business premises.
 Generally, a business premise will have one SPID for the freshwater supply and another for sewerage connection for the removal of wastewater.

 The supply point ID is fixed for each business premise and will stay the same if you choose to switch water suppliers.